 ?

 A Limited Liability Company (LLC) is an unincorporated business entity that merges various aspects, mostly positive, of partnerships and corporations.
-LLCs3049017_f260 facilitate America?s capitalist spirit by allowing entrepreneurs to create separate legal entities that generally remove personal liability of their members, or owners, to third parties.
+LLCs facilitate America?s capitalist spirit by allowing entrepreneurs to create separate legal entities that generally remove personal liability of their members, or owners, to third parties.
 While there is a federal Uniform Limited Liability Company Act (ULLCA) in place, these codes are not law until states ratify them as state statutes.
 Many states have adopted most or all of the ULLCA?s codes, however, it must be noted that individual LLC laws may vary slightly from state to state but are generally quite similar for the purposes of an overview.

 ?